-Issues raised in public submissions which are considered significant are discussed under the following headings:
+Issues raised in public submissions that are considered significant are discussed under the following headings:

 - General duty to segregate;

 - Confidential information;

 - Conflict of interest;

 - Duty of fairness;

 - Separation of accounts and records;

 - Compliance with segregation arrangements;

 - Other measures.

 The following discussion commences with a summary of WNR's position under each of the above headings and the comments received from the public consultation process.
-WNR's response to the public comments is then provided, followed by the Regulator's views and comments.
+WNR's response to the public comments and a summary of additional information from comments received on the Draft of the Determination considered relevant by the Regulator are then provided.
+This is followed by the Regulator's views and comments.